jimbeaudoin/golang-appengine-boilerplate/README.md

 # golang-appengine-boilerplate

-This project is a boilerplat for the Google App Engine using the Go runtime.
+This project is a boilerplate for the Google App Engine using the Go runtime.
 AngularJS is used as the frontend.

 ## Requirements